vcottineau/pyGpxViewer/README.md

 ## Build & Test

 pyGpxViewer uses the [meson](https://mesonbuild.com/) build systems.
-Use the following commands to build from the source
-directory:
+Use the following commands to build & test from the source directory:

 ```console
 meson setup _build